nobody-do/Mateo-tem/README.md

 <h2>Goals:</h2>

 I always try to be a persevering person in what I do.
-Everything wil require effor and dedication.
+Everything wil require effort and dedication.

 - Learn other languages like **Python, R, Java**, etc.
 - Create a **Professional and Verified Discord Bot.**